 Almost one third of the company’s investors are non-immigrants, born and bred US citizens who have no need of a green card.
 We have been buying, developing and managing commercial property for seventeen years.
 Our successful business model is highly regarded and appeals not only to resident Americans, but also corporate investors, including institutional investors such as pension funds.
 We offer a safe, income bearing investment which has provided US Residency for some 1200 immigrants from across the globe.

-We have an active resale facility.
 Investors may sell at anytime.
-Unlike most Regional Centers which require a minimum of five or six years, our EB-5 applicants may sell as soon as Conditions have been removed, usually a little 3.5 to 4 years.
+Unlike most Regional Centers which require a minimum of five or six years, our EB-5 applicants may sell whenever they choose.
 (NB: Recently, the USCIS has decreed that, within certain new Regional Centers, EB-5 investments must be held for no less than five years.)
 Should an investor decide not to emigrate, he/she may sell at any time.
 However, it should be noted that if the project is still in its construction phase, a sale will be more difficult.
 US investors, who make up the majority of buyers, are looking for income, as well as capital growth.
 We advise anyone looking to exit, to await completion of the project and stabilised income.
 This will establish the value and make it more attractive.

 In the event of a visa denial, the company will return your $500,000 and the $39,000 fee.
 For full details, see a Subscription Agreement which is contained in every Offering Circular.